-Table E16 below shows the base case results for model 2 with a placeholder price for valoctocogene roxaparvovec of \$2,500,000.
+Table E16 below shows the traditional full cost-offset analysis results for model 2 with a placeholder price for valoctocogene roxaparvovec of \$2,500,000.
 Both treatment arms are projected to have extremely high lifetime costs with valoctocogene roxaparvovec, having lower costs and slightly higher quality adjusted life years.
 Valoctocogene roxaparvovec, was also associated with slightly lower bleeds.
 Life years are the same across treatments and consequently evLYs are the same as QALYs.